The Mahabharata Quest: The Alexander Secret: Development

 Doyle released his first novel, The Mahabharata Secret in 2013, calling it a story that he wrote for his daughter, which gradually expanded into a novel.
-The book was a commercial success, leading to Westland Publishers signing Doyle for releasing a thriller trilogy with the Mahabharata as the main inspiration.

 Doyle started researching more for the second book, utilizing the ideas he developed for the first one, reading the Mahabharata and a host of other research and books.
 When asked, The Mahabharata Quest: The Alexander Secret was described by Doyle as "a contemporary thriller which is an intriguing blend of history, science and mythology."
 He created a series with the story, titling it The Mahabharata Series, and brought back the same principal characters from the first book.
 However, Doyle explained that the book was not a sequel to The Mahabharata Secret, but a logical extension of it by combining the Mahabharata and Alexander's secrets.
 The author explained his views about utilizing Alexander's campaign of India in the story:

 I could not accept the traditional explanation that his soldiers revolted at the banks of the Beas river saying they wanted to go back...
 For a man who had marched 20,000 miles in the quest of conquering the world would have ideally liked to conquer this territory as well.
 Instead he turned back mysteriously.
 So for me I saw this as a big gap and this is where I found the linkage in my book between the secret of the gods and Alexander's real purpose for visiting India.

 Doyle researched the scientific reasons to support the secret that he spoke off in the book, including travelling to Dasuya, from where Alexander supposedly retreated.
 He believed that since Alexander had already proclaimed himself to be son of the Greek god Zeus, he might have already come across such a secret.
 The story was left with a cliffhanging sequence, with Doyle confirming that he would continue writing till the second half of 2015.
 In total, it took him two years to finalize and complete the book, and he based the story in science, and not on conspiracy theories or religion or mythical fantasy.
 Doyle has said that unlike the unexplained methods in conspiracy theories he used "cutting edge" scientific discoveries of the last decade to substantiate the secret of Samudra manthan in the book, including consulting with scientific experts who said the explanation seemed plausible.
 "So I used a totally different scientific concept which I had to build from scratch.
 The use of hard core science and accepted scientific fact to explain mythology was something that makes my books different," he added.
 Finally, Doyle consulted with Sanskrit language scholars to interpret the shlokas he used in the book and completing it.